allenyin-pge/notes/TIMP-CE-Roamdap.md

 #TODO: Fill out more details about each stage.

-## Toward measureable model improvements
+## Toward measurable model improvements

-Any improvements to a process need to be measureable -- ideally we can devise a single metric, or a set of consistent metrics that can measure risk model performance, and which can be compared through time.
+Any improvements to a process need to be measurable -- ideally we can devise a single metric, or a set of consistent metrics that can measure risk model performance, and which can be compared through time.

 In addition, model performance metric needs to be able to be validated with collected data.

 This set of model metrics need to be agnostic to the model implementation details, and capable of convincing SME of a model's quality.

 Examples:

 - How about classification based metrics such as precision/recall?
     - They would work for certain risk types where classification data is available.
 But it's not ideal since adverse events are in general sparse, and our risk models is required to output LOF.
 We can attach a threshold-based classification stage after LOF and derive classifications.
 But ideally the performance metric can also be a probability-based metric.
 - What about using amount of predicted rupture events to measure model performance?